Universal Covertness for Discrete Memoryless Sources: A Constructive and Low-Complexity Coding Scheme

 \section{A Constructive and Low-Complexity Coding Scheme}

-Observe that Theorem \ref{Cor9} only provides an existence result.
-We present in this section a constructive and low-complexity counterpart of Theorem \ref{Cor9} for a binary source alphabet, i.e., $|\mathcal{X}|=2$.
-Note that the seed length required in our coding scheme will be shown to be negligible compared to the length of the compressed sequence, but will be larger than the one in Theorem~\ref{Cor9}.
+Theorem \ref{Cor2} provides a coding scheme for universal uniform source coding but the implementation of the coding scheme is intractable since it relies on the method of types.
+As for Theorem~\ref{Cor9}, it only provides an existence result (i.e., a non-constructive coding scheme) for universal source covertness.
+We present in this section a constructive and low-complexity counterpart to Theorem~\ref{Cor2} and Theorem~\ref{Cor9} for a binary source alphabet, i.e., $|\mathcal{X}|=2$.
+The seed length required in our coding scheme will be shown to be negligible compared to the length of the compressed sequence but will be larger than the one in Theorems~\ref{Cor2}, \ref{Cor9}.